Techbrolakes/Techbrolakes/README.md

 <h1 align="center">Welcome To My Github Profile</h1>

 <p>
-As an Fullstack Engineer, my expertise extends beyond just Typescript and Golang.
-While I have a strong proficiency in these languages, I also excel in working with various frontend frameworks such as ReactJS, Next.js, Gatsby as well as React Native which gives me the ability to build cross platform mobile applications.
-These frameworks enable me to create dynamic and interactive user interfaces that deliver exceptional user experiences..
+As an experienced Software Engineer with 4 years of expertise, I have a strong proficiency in Typescript and a deep understanding of frontend frameworks such as ReactJS, Next.js, and React Native.
+These frameworks empower me to develop dynamic and interactive user interfaces, delivering exceptional user experiences across web and mobile platforms.

-Additionally, I possess the flexibility to leverage my Typescript skills in backend development using Node.js and Express.
-This versatility allows me to build robust and scalable backend applications to support frontend functionality
+Recently, I transitioned to using Flutter, a powerful framework for building cross-platform mobile applications.
+This shift has expanded my toolkit, allowing me to create native-quality apps for both Android and iOS platforms efficiently.

-My dedication to continuously learning and staying up-to-date with the latest technologies ensures that I can adapt to new tools and frameworks as needed.
-I am passionate about crafting elegant and efficient solutions that meet the needs of both end-users and stakeholders...
+Moreover, I am actively learning data structures and algorithms, enhancing my problem-solving skills and enabling me to build more efficient and scalable solutions in both frontend and backend development.
+This versatility and continuous learning drive my ability to deliver robust and innovative software solutions.

 </p>